WorldBrain/Memex/Readme.md

 Instead we have 2 funding mechanism that aim to make us a fully community- and user-focussed service.
 On the one hand we run our own [feature based crowdfunding](https://worldbrain.io/crowdfunding-memex/), which allows users to back the development of features in advance, and in return get [Memex Credits](https://worldbrain.io/memex-credits/).
 Those then can be used to modularly pay for premium services we offer.

 On the other hand we use a financial model called [Steward Ownership](https://blog.p2pfoundation.net/steward-ownership-is-capitalism-2-0/2018/05/11) which will provide investors and collaborators with a fixed return on invest that is paid with the profits we are making.
 With that we prevent worldbrain.io to become a speculative commodity with a need to become a monopoly in order to provide investors with a financial return.
-We have enough of those already and we need a mindset shift in how we do business.
+We have enough of those companies already and we need a mindset shift in how we do business.

 ## Contributing